sora64/phelps-eCommerce-backend-challenge/README.md

 ## Installation

-Source the database in a MySQL shell in a terminal integrated with the root of the application by running "mysql -u -root -p", entering your password, and running "source db/schma.sql".
+Source the database in a MySQL shell in a terminal integrated with the root of the application by running "mysql -u -root -p", entering your MySQL password, and running "source db/schma.sql".
 Next, quit MySQL by typing "quit;", run "npm run seed" in the terminal to seed the database, and then begin the application by running "npm start" or "node server.js" in the terminal.
 Then use a tool like Insomnia to create, read, update, and delete data from the database.

 ## Usage